 Medical malpractice is a common crime in healthcare settings.
-Although doctors strive to provide the best care to their patients, sometimes malpractice can lead to illness or injury.
+Although doctors strive to provide their patients with the best care, malpractice can sometimes lead to illness or injury.

 In such cases, individuals can file a medical malpractice lawsuit against the doctor, nurse, or hospital involved in the problem.
 A medical malpractice lawsuit is a civil suit that occurs when harm or injury results from the negligence of someone involved in a patient’s care.